RainbowMarks/rainbowmarks.github.io/_posts/2023-12-15-holiday-price-changes.md

 description: "Going into 2024 we've updated our pricing!
 Lowered our physical prints by up to 30%!"
 keywords: "RainbowMarks Photography, photography deals, event photography sale, photography discount codes, professional photo prints, digital photo downloads, exclusive photography offers, 2023 event highlights, photography specials, holiday"
 ---
-Coming into 2024 we're making some changes!
-We've reduced our pricing for physical items (prints, frames, metal, acrylic, canvas, mugs, etc) by up to 30%!
+Coming into 2024, we're making some changes!
+We've reduced our pricing for physical items (prints, frames, metal, acrylic, canvas, mugs, etc.) by up to 30%!
+We plan to keep these prices for the foreseeable future!

-## Get ordering!
+## Get Ordering!
 You can find all our photos from the last couple of years available for purchase at [https://photos.rainbowmarks.com/](https://photos.rainbowmarks.com/).

 ## New Digital Pricing and Offering
-Also new going forward, we're offering a lower resolution digital download that you can use on social media for $10.
-At this time we will no longer be offering high resolution digital downloads of our work except for special occassions and prepaid events.
+We're offering a lower-resolution digital download that you can use on social media for $10.
+At this time, we will no longer be offering high-resolution digital downloads of our work except for special occasions and prepaid events.

-We hope you enjoy our work and we look forward to seeing you at an event soon!
+We hope you enjoy our work, and we look forward to seeing you at an event soon!